-Annual Incentive Compensation
+Annual Incentive (Bonus) Compensation

 The annual incentive program for the NEOs is based on their performance as a team against corporate objectives approved by the Board.
-Bonuses approved by the Board, at its sole discretion, based on the recommendation of the Compensation Committee.
+Bonuses are approved by the Board, at its sole discretion, based on the recommendation of the Compensation Committee.
 The target for annual incentive compensation for NEOs has been established at 100% of their respective base salary.

-As part of its duties and responsibilities and in conjunction with year-end assessments, the Compensation Committee will review the realization of the Corporation's objectives and thereafter meet with management for discussion and consideration of each element contained in the corporate objectives.
+As part of its duties and responsibilities and in conjunction with year-end assessments, the Compensation Committee reviews the realization of the Corporation's objectives and thereafter meets with management for discussion and consideration of each element contained in the corporate objectives.

-The Corporation's key objectives for 2016 (the "2016 Key Objectives") were to:
+The Corporation's key objectives for 2018 (the "2018 Key Objectives") were as follows: